ukmadlz/docs/docs/cli/policy/sources.md

 }
 ```

-The above will clone the repository with HTTPS, To clone using SSH, use the following form: `git@github.com:cloudquery-policies/aws.git"
+The above will clone the repository with HTTPS.
+To clone using SSH, use the following form: `git@github.com:cloudquery-policies/aws.git"

 ### Generic Git Repository
 Arbitrary Git repositories can be used by prefixing the address with the special `git::` prefix.
 After this prefix, any valid Git URL can be specified to select one of the protocols supported by Git.